HelTecAutomation/HeltecDocs/doc/node/cubecell/source/quick_start.md

 ## Install CubeCell Relevant Framework

-**there are two methods to install the CubeCell framework, choose one of them.**
+**there are three methods to install the CubeCell framework, choose one of them.**

 - [Use Arduino board manager](use-arduino-board-manager)
 - [Via Git](via-git)